raypeng/DGBDT/index.md

 For example, a common criteria to use is the minimum weighted entropy of the children nodes, which is defined below.
 S<sub>l</sub> is the size of left child's data partition and p<sup>l</sup><sub>j</sub> is the fraction of the left child's data partition that has class label j.
-Variables for the right hcild are defined similarly.
+Variables for the right child are defined similarly.

 <br>

 ![entropy](assets/entropy.png)